-- 2.6.4 Each staff member and practitioner with privileges must submit to any pertinent type of health evaluation as requested by , the Medical Staff President, CMO, Hospital CEO and/or their Department Chair when it appears necessary to protect the well-being of patients and/or staff, or when requested by the MEC or Credentials Committee as part of an evaluation of the member's or practitioner's ability to exercise privileges safely and competently, or as part of a post-treatment monitoring plan consistent with the provisions of any Medical Staff and hospital policies addressing physician/practitioner health or impairment. - 2.6.5 Each staff member and practitioner with privileges must abide by the Medical Staff bylaws and any other rules, regulations, policies, procedures, and standards of the Medical Staff and Hospital, including the Ethical and Religious Directives for Catholic Health Care Services. - 2.6.6 Each staff member and practitioner with privileges must provide evidence of professional liability coverage of a type and in an amount established by the Board.
-Each staff member and practitioner with privileges shall notify the CMO (local or regional), or CEO and Hospital President if no CMO, or designee immediately, within seven (7) days, of any and all malpractice claims or notices of intent to sue against the Medical Staff member or practitioner with privileges. - 2.6.7 Each applicant for privileges or staff member or practitioner with privileges agrees to release from any liability, to the fullest extent permitted by law, all persons acting in good faith and without malice for their conduct in connection with investigating and/or evaluating the quality of care or professional conduct provided by the Medical Staff member and his/her credentials. - 2.6.8 Each staff member and practitioner with privileges shall prepare and complete in timely fashion, according to Medical Staff and hospital policies, the medical and other required records for all patients to whom the practitioner provides care in the hospital, or within its facilities, Sections, or departments. - a.
+- 2.6.4 Each staff member and practitioner with privileges must submit to any pertinent type of health evaluation as requested by any of the Officers of the Medical Staff, CMO (local or regional), or CEO and Hospital President if no CMO, and/or their Department Chair when it appears necessary to protect the well-being of patients and/or staff, or when requested by the MEC or Credentials Committee as part of an evaluation of the member's or practitioner's ability to exercise privileges safely and competently, or as part of a post-treatment monitoring plan consistent with the provisions of any Medical Staff and hospital policies addressing physician/practitioner health or impairment. - 2.6.5 Each staff member and practitioner with privileges must abide by the Medical Staff bylaws and any other rules, regulations, policies, procedures, and standards of the Medical Staff and Hospital, including the Ethical and Religious Directives for Catholic Health Care Services. - 2.6.6 Each staff member and practitioner with privileges must provide evidence of professional liability coverage of a type and in an amount established by the Board.
+Coverage requirements are on an individual staff member or practitioner basis.
+In addition, staff members shall comply with any financial responsibility requirements that apply under state law to the practice of their profession.
+Each staff member and practitioner with privileges shall notify, in writing, the CMO (local or regional), or CEO and Hospital President if no CMO, or designee immediately, within seven (7) days, of any and all malpractice claims or notices of intent to sue against the Medical Staff member or practitioner with privileges. - 2.6.7 Each applicant for privileges or staff member or practitioner with privileges agrees to release from any liability, to the fullest extent permitted by law, all persons acting in good faith and without malice for their conduct in connection with investigating and/or evaluating the quality of care or professional conduct provided by the Medical Staff member and his/her credentials. - 2.6.8 Each staff member and practitioner with privileges shall prepare and complete in timely fashion, according to Medical Staff and hospital policies, the medical and other required records for all patients to whom the practitioner provides care in the hospital, or within its facilities, Sections, or departments. - a.
 A medical history and physical examination shall be completed no more than thirty (30) days before or twenty-four (24) hours after admission or registration, but prior to surgery or a procedure requiring anesthesia services.
-The medical history and physical examination must be completed and documented by a physician, an oral and maxillofacial surgeon, dentist, podiatrist, APP or other qualified licensed individual in accordance with State law and hospital policy. - b.
+The medical history and physical examination must be completed and documented by a physician, an oral and maxillofacial surgeon, dentist, APP or APRN, or other qualified licensed individual in accordance with State law and hospital policy. - b.
 An updated examination of the patient, including any changes in the patient's condition, shall be completed and documented within twenty-four (24) hours after admission or registration, but prior to surgery or a procedure requiring anesthesia services, when the medical history and physical examination is completed within thirty (30) days before admission or registration.
-The updated examination of the patient, including any changes in the patient's condition, must be completed and documented by a physician, an oral and maxillofacial surgeon, dentist, podiatrist, APP, or other qualified licensed individual in accordance with State law and hospital policy. - c.
-The content of complete and focused history and physical examinations is delineated in the rules and regulations.
+The updated examination of the patient, including any changes in the patient's condition, must be completed and documented by a physician, an oral and maxillofacial surgeon, dentist, APRN, APP, or other qualified licensed individual in accordance with State law and hospital policy.